DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ## Initialization and Clean-Up

-You can specify functions to execute before a fixture or test starts and after it finishes.
+You can specify functions to be executed before a fixture or test starts and after it is completed.
 These functions are called *hooks*.

 ### Test Hooks